tigergraph/ecosys/guru_scripts/docker/README.md

         docker ps | grep tigergraph_dev

-1. open a shell to ssh to the container.
+1. open a shell on your host OS to ssh to the container.
 ```bash
     ssh -p 14022 tigergraph@localhost
 ```